 A presentation of frameworks for analyzing social welfare policies and a study of administration and management of social welfare programs from theoretical and practical perspectives.
 Attention is given to organizational structures and processes.
 Prerequisite: SWK 361 Social Welfare Policies and Services I.

 A continuation of SWK 405.
 Emphasis on data collection, analysis, inferential statistics, and report writing.
 Prerequisite: SWK 405 Methods of Social and Behavioral Research I. This course includes a significant writing component.
-Same as SOC 406.
 Lab required.

 An examination of social work assessment and intervention strategies which promote awareness and skill for working with variations among human beings, such as those suffering from physical, mental, economic, religious, or social problems.
 The course emphasizes a need for sensitivity to human diversity and strategies to promote social and economic justice for populations-at-risk of discrimination, oppression, or abuse.
-Prerequisites: SWK 250 Social Work Practice I, SWK 351 Social Work Practice II, and SWK 352 Social Work Practice III.
+Prerequisites: SWK 250 Foundations of Social Work Practice, SWK 351 Social Work Practice with Individuals and Families, and SWK 352 Social Work Practice with Groups, Organizations, and Communities.

 Review of major course work and the current social work practice scene.
 Emphasis is placed on the student pursuing major career interests and on preparation of the senior Social Work Practicum.
 This course should be taken the summer before the senior Social Work Practicum.
-Prerequisites: SWK 352 Social Work Practic III, SWK362 Social Welfare Policies and Services II, and SWK 406 Methods of Social and Behavioral Research II.
+Prerequisites: SWK 250 Foundations of Social Work Practice, SWK 351 Social Work Practice II, SWK 352 Social Work Practice with Groups, Organizations, and Communities.

 A professional field experience under the supervision of an experienced professional, carefully selected and approved by the University.
 Placement possibilities include public welfare, mental health, recreational, and community services.
 A minimum of 400 clock hours of field activity are required.
 Prerequisites: SWK 454 Seminar in Social Work Practice and admission to the program.